Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 Brush with olive oil and sprinkle with a pinch or two of salt.

-Bake in the oven (fan-assisted if your oven has that) at 430°F or 220°C for about 25 minutes until the eggplant slices are slightly golden-brown.
+Bake in the oven (fan-assisted if your oven has that) at 430°F or 220°C for about 25 minutes until the eggplant slices are golden-brown.

 Using the fan-assisted function of the oven helps distribute the heat when the oven is crowded with three baking trays.